aimug-org/alc-docs/main-docs/docs/nov-2024/showcase-and-mixer.md

 ##### Featured Presentations & Workshops (6:40 - 8:00 PM)

-###### 💡 OpenWebUI to LangGraph Pipelines (6:40 - 7:05 PM)
+###### 💡 Automating OpenLangGraph: From Complex Pipeline to Simple BAT File (6:40 - 7:05 PM)
-**Presenter: Ricky**
+**Presenter: Ricky Pirrucio**

+Join us for an exciting demonstration of streamlined AI deployment!
+Ricky will showcase his innovative work in simplifying complex AI implementations:

+**Key Highlights:**
+- Automated deployment of Openweb-ui through a simple BAT file
-- Deep dive into integrating OpenWebUI with LangGraph
+- Integration of AI frontend services with LangGraph pipelines
-- Practical implementation strategies
+- Flexible deployment options supporting both local GPU and hosted inference
+- Real-time demonstration of the automation process

+**Technical Deep-Dive:**
+- Architecture overview of the AI frontend service
+- Pipeline configuration and optimization techniques
+- Integration patterns with LangChain
-- Real-world use cases and examples
+- Performance considerations and best practices

-- Interactive Q&A session
+This presentation is particularly exciting as it demonstrates how to make advanced AI implementations more accessible and manageable, bridging the gap between complex AI systems and practical deployment.
+Ricky's work showcases how to create an AI frontend service that seamlessly connects with LangChain through pipelines, offering flexibility in both local GPU utilization and hosted inference options.

 ###### 🤖 Claude Computer Use for LangChain (7:05 - 7:30 PM)
 - Exploring Claude's capabilities in LangChain